-Since January 2018, Kiely has focused primarily on supporting CDA’s ongoing collaborative learning projects (CLPs).
-She is managing the Stopping as Success project, focused on understanding responsible approaches to transition or exit from development and peacebuilding contexts, collaboratively implemented by Peace Direct, Search for Common Ground and CDA.
-In this, Kiely leads case study field work in Thailand and India and is currently planning a regional consultation to share and expand on the case study findings in southeast Asia in 2019.
-For CDA’s ongoing Collective Impact in Peacebuilding CLP, Kiely contributed to one case study, conducting remote interviews in French and collaborating with local partners on the ground who led the field work component.
+From January 2018 through April 2019, Kiely focused primarily on supporting CDA’s ongoing collaborative learning projects (CLPs).
+She managed the SAS project and led field work for three different case studies in Thailand and India.
+For CDA’s Collective Impact in Peacebuilding CLP, Kiely contributed to one case study, conducting remote interviews in French and collaborating with local partners on the ground who led the field work component.

 Prior to joining CDA, Kiely was leading small community development projects for one year (such as sexual and reproductive health classes for middle school youth, adult ESL classes, and partnership with an urban clinic in Villa Guadeloupe supporting families of children receiving anemia treatment, and mothers with high-risk pregnancies) in Managua, Nicaragua.
-She also studied at Tufts University’s Fletcher School of Law and Diplomacy in Medford, MA.
+She received her Master of Arts in Law and Diplomacy at Tufts University’s Fletcher School of Law and Diplomacy in Medford, MA.
 She is a native English speaker, and professionally fluent in French and Spanish.